 Soothes Itchy Skin

-Dogs can suffer from skin irritation caused by allergies, pests, or other environmental factors.
+Dogs with itchy skin can suffer from irritation caused by allergies, pests, or other environmental factors.
 Vinegar can provide immediate relief as it contains acetic acid, a natural antiseptic and anti-inflammatory agent.
-To soothe your dog's itchy skin, mix equal parts white vinegar and water and then spray the solution onto your dog's skin.
+To soothe your dog’s itchy skin, mix equal parts white vinegar and water and then spray the solution onto your dog’s skin.
 Do not rinse the solution, and let it air dry.
 Repeat this process as many times as needed to see improvement.

 Treats Hot Spots